Solexmon67/alx-low_level_programming/0x00-hello_world/README.md

-Writing a script that runs a C file
+Writing a script that runs a C file, welcome to C language